 See my post: Why pastors should be both goal-setting fanatics and cynics

-3 replies on “Tim Russert and Tiger Woods inspire me to do my tasks with greater focus and determination”
+3 responses to “Tim Russert and Tiger Woods inspire me to do my tasks with greater focus and determination”

 Great post, Andy!